-- (a) A full-time employee whose ordinary hours of work are arranged in accordance with sub-clause 15.2(b)(iii) shall be entitled to an ADO in each cycle of 28 days.
-The ordinary hours of work on each of those days shall be arranged to include a proportion of one hour on the basis of 0.4 of one hour for each 8-hour shift worked which shall accumulate towards the employee's allocated day off duty on pay. - (b) A full-time employee's ADO shall be determined by mutual agreement between the employee and the employer having regard to the needs of the place of employment or sections thereof.
+(a) A full-time employee whose ordinary hours of work are arranged in accordance with sub-clause 15.2(b)(iii) shall be entitled to an ADO in each cycle of 28 days.
+The ordinary hours of work on each of those days shall be arranged to include a proportion of one hour on the basis of 0.4 of one hour for each 8-hour shift worked which shall accumulate towards the employee's allocated day off duty on pay.

+- (b) A full-time employee's ADO shall be determined by mutual agreement between the employee and the employer having regard to the needs of the place of employment or sections thereof.
 Such ADO shall, where practicable, be consecutive with the rostered days off.
+Provided that ADO's shall not be rostered on public holidays. - (c) Where the employer and the employee agree, up to five (5) ADO's may be accumulated and taken in conjunction with the employee's annual leave or at another agreed time. - (d) Where more than five (5) days have been accumulated, the employer may require the employee to:

+(i) take the ADO within three (3) months, or

-Provided that ADO's shall not be rostered on public holidays. - (c) Where the employer and the employee agree, up to five (5) ADO's may be accumulated and taken in conjunction with the employee's annual leave or at another agreed time. - (d) No time towards an ADO shall accumulate during periods of workers' compensation, unpaid parental leave, long service leave, any period of unpaid leave or annual leave. - (e) Credit towards an ADO shall continue to accumulate whilst an employee is on paid personal/carers' leave.
+(ii) be paid out the ADO's at ordinary pay.

+- (e) No time towards an ADO shall accumulate during periods of workers' compensation, unpaid parental leave, long service leave, any period of unpaid leave or annual leave. - (e) Credit towards an ADO shall continue to accumulate whilst an employee is on paid personal/carers' leave.
 Where an allocated day off duty falls during a period of personal/carers leave, the employee's available sick leave shall not be debited for that day. - (f) Employees entitled to ADO's shall continue to accrue credits towards them in respect of each day those employees are absent on leave in accordance with clause 20 Public Holidays. - (g) An employee will be paid for any accumulated ADOs, at ordinary pay, on the termination of their employment for any reason. - (h) By agreement with the employer an employee may cash out any accumulated ADO's at ordinary pay